-I started deadheading spent flowers and cutting back overgrown perennials.
-While still flowering, the Echinacea, is fading to a soft, beigey-pink and falling over on top of other plants.
-I cut some of those back and kept the ones that still look pretty good and offer nectar to the pollinators.
+My hosta flowers are wrapping up their blooms.
+So I cut some of those back and kept the ones that still look pretty good and offer nectar to the pollinators.

 There are a few other plants I started cleaning up and cutting back to neaten up the gardens’ appearance, but overall, the work is pretty light.

 Yes, it’s still important to keep up on the weeds.
 The weeds continue to grow and get pulled.
 It is a lot of work to manage all the beds, but I do what I can when I can when I can do it.

 Truth be told, I enjoy sitting out there in the fresh air, listening to some good tunes, and pulling weeds.

 It’s very peaceful and I don’t mind doing it when the temps are not in excess of 80 degrees.

 When divinging plants in the fall, be mindful of the shorter daylight hours and cooler temperatures.